biocore/qiime/doc/scripts/summarize_taxa.rst

 	**[REQUIRED]**

 	-i, `-`-otu_table_fp
-		Path to read otu file [REQUIRED]
-	-o, `-`-output_fp
-		Path to write output file [REQUIRED]
+		Input OTU table filepath [REQUIRED]

 	**[OPTIONAL]**

 	-L, `-`-level
-		Level of taxonomy to use [default: 2]
-	-m, `-`-mapping
+		Taxonomic level to summarize by. [default: 2,3,4,5,6] -m, `-`-mapping
-		If supplied - the taxon information will be added to the mapping file.
-This mapping file can be used to color PCoA plots by taxon abundance or to perform statistical tests of taxon/mappingy associations.
+		Input metadata mapping filepath.
+If supplied, then the taxon information will be added to this file.
+This option is  useful for coloring PCoA plots by taxon abundance or to  perform statistical tests of taxon/mapping associations.
 	-d, `-`-delimiter
-		Delimitor that separates taxonomy categories.[default: ;]
+		Delimitor separating taxonomy levels. [default: ;]
 	-r, `-`-relative_abundance
 		DEPRECATED: please use -a/--absolute_abundance to disable relative abundance [default: ] -a, `-`-absolute_abundance
-		If present, reports the absolute abundance of the lineage in each sample.
-By default uses relative abundance [default: False]
+		If present, the absolute abundance of the lineage in  each sample is reported.
+By default, this script uses relative abundance [default: False]
+	-l, `-`-lower_percentage
+		If present, OTUs having higher absolute abundance are trimmed.
+To remove OTUs that make up more than 5% of the total dataset you would pass 0.05. [default: None]
+	-u, `-`-upper_percentage
+		If present, OTUs having lower absolute abundance are trimmed.
+To remove the OTUs that makes up less than 45% of the total dataset you would pass 0.45. [default: None]
+	-o, `-`-output_dir
+		Path to the output directory

 **Output:**